I was UNCSA Trumpet Artist Faculty and Brass and Percussion Chair from 2006 – 2016,

 I taught a focused studio of high school, undergraduate, graduate and Performing Artist Certificate students in a mentorship/apprenticeship situation.
 The studio size ranged between 5- 14 depending on demands, number of graduating students, and interest.

 In addition to heading my area administratively, I coached a few chamber groups weekly, present a 90 minute studio class, and offered weekly applied lessons.
-I also team-taught a Career Development Seminar for junior college students and I offered “Auditions” – a Career Strategies course teaching Graduate students how to succeed in any type of audition.
+I also taught Brass Repertoire, team-taught a Career Development Seminar for junior college students and I offered “Auditions” – a Career Strategies course teaching Graduate students how to succeed in any type of audition.
 This was team-taught with Tom Hadley, Auditions Coordinator for the New World Symphony in Miami, FL.
 The final of the class was an audition over Internet2 for the New World Symphony’s semi-finalist (sub) list.

 During the annual Intensive Arts, I offered explorations into the teachings of F.M.
 Alexander at UNCSA as a fully certified Alexander Technique Teacher, ATI.